-Breaking the Ceiling: Meet The Women of Red Bull King of the Air 2024
+Breaking the ceiling: Meet the women of Red Bull King of the Air 2024

+Red Bull King of the Air has introduced a women's contest for the first time this year, marking a transformative moment in big air kiteboarding.
+Meet the women lined up to compete right here.

-As the world's premier Big Air kiteboarding event, Red Bull King of the Air has been synonymous with pushing the limits of kiteboarding for many years.
-The 2024 edition continues this tradition with the introduction of an official Women's Division, further expanding the competition's reach and inclusivity.
-Here, in no particular order, is a look at the riders taking to the skies this summer.
+As the world's premier big air kiteboarding event, Red Bull King of the Air has been synonymous with pushing the limits of the sport for many years.
+The 2024 edition continues this tradition with the introduction of an official women's division, further expanding the competition's reach and inclusivity.
+Here's a look at the riders taking to the skies this summer.

 Angely Bouillot